Namhyun-Kim-ASU/namhyunkim.github.io/_pages/about.md

 Hi there!
 I'm Namhyun Kim, and I'm currently pursuing my PhD in Electrical and Computer Engineering at Arizona State University.

-I focus on modern wireless networks and how AI can reshape their design and optimization.
-That path took me from South Korea to Arizona, where I keep pushing what these systems can do.
+I work on next-generation wireless networks and how AI can rethink their design and optimization.
+That path led me from South Korea to Arizona, where I keep exploring what's possible with these systems.

 ## Education